BTC, DOT, UNI, LINK, XMR By Cointelegraph - Up News Info

 (BTC) has continued to trade near the $55,000 level.
 The sharp rally in Bitcoin has pushed its market dominance from 40.70% on Sep.
-12 to about 45% today.
-This shows that the strong recovery in cryptocurrencies has largely been led by Bitcoin.
+12 to about 45% on Oct.
+11. This shows that the strong recovery in cryptocurrencies has been led primarily by Bitcoin.

 This sharp run-up in Bitcoin has pushed the Fear and Greed indicator into the Greed zone.
 Although this indicator suggests that markets may have run up quickly in a short time, it does not necessarily signal a confirmed short-term top.